openjs-foundation/cross-project-council/GOVERNANCE.md

 These members will be elected as follows:

-* Once a year an issue will be opened in the CPC announcing that the period for nominations is open.
+* Once a year an issue will be opened in the CPC repo announcing that the period for nominations is open.

 * Any member from one of the non-impact projects can self-nominate by posting a